michtesar/color_recognizer/README.md

 Each session is saved and on the start of another one classifier is trained again to strength the classification.

+This is link to [documentation page](http://scikit-learn.org/stable/modules/tree.html) to Decision Tree Classifier in Scikit-learn library.

 ## Dependecies

-Python 3.6
+- Python 3.6
-OpenCV 2
+- OpenCV 2
-NumPy
+- NumPy
-Scikit-learn
+- Scikit-learn

-Web camera (obviously)
+- Web camera (obviously)

 ## Running